Using Authgear without SDK (Client side)

 Verifying JWT Access Token

 Include the access token in the Authorization headers of the frontend requests to verify your user’s identity.
-Follow this guide to learn about validating the JWT in your application server Validate JWT in your application server
+Follow this guide to learn about validating the JWT in your application server Validate JWT in your backend

 Last updated